willddy/willddy.github.com/_posts/2013-04-29-Useful-Hadoop-ToolRunner.md

 The ToolRunner class will automatically handle the following generic Hadoop arguments:

 * -conf: Takes a path to a parameter configuration file.
-* -D: Used to specify Hadoop key/value properties which will be added to the job configuration.
-There is no space after -D to make difference from hadoop streaming -D option
 * -fs: Used to specify the host port of the NameNode
 * -jt: Used to specify the host port of the JobTracker
+* -D: Used to specify Hadoop key/value properties which will be added to the job configuration.

+__Note__: There is space after -D to make difference from JVM `-Dproperty = value` system properties, which comes form `java.lang.System`.

-Most of time we also extends Configed class for the purpose of accessing `getConf()`, `getClass()` local method so that you do not need to create configuration objects by hard coding class name.
+Most of time we also `extends Configured` class for the purpose of accessing `getConf()`, `getClass()` local method so that you do not need to create configuration objects by hard coding class name.

     public class WordCount extends Configured implements Tool {